 By Agustin Aliaga, Mobile Developer at Santex

-In my work experience, one basic thing I learned about software engineering is that you don’t need to “reinvent the wheel” every time you want to achieve some functionality.
-Open source projects have revolutionized the way we work in that we can reutilize existing software in addition to collaborating with others devs.
-In the web-development ecosystem, there are plenty of frameworks and tools that already simplify things like user authentication, routes, templating (client-side and server-side), state-management, database queries, web sockets, etc. On the other hand, however, sometimes the existing solutions are just not good enough or it may be that there are no alternatives at all, but that’s a completely different story.
+In my work experience, one basic thing I have learned about software engineering is that you don’t need to “reinvent the wheel” every time you want to achieve some new level of functionality.
+Open source projects have revolutionized the way we work in that we can reutilize existing software in addition to collaborating with others developers.
+In the web-development ecosystem, there are plenty of frameworks and tools that already simplify things like user authentication, routes, templating (client-side and server-side), state-management, database queries, web sockets, etc. On the other hand, however, sometimes the existing solutions just are not good enough.
+It may also be that there are no alternatives at all, but that’s a completely different story.

 The ability to know when to implement the feature yourself and when to use an existing solution will be a crucial asset for your team.
-Adopting a new library, language or technology as a dependency to build your product without extensive research could become headache in the future, so you should always ask yourself at least these questions about it:
+Adopting a new library, language, or technology as a dependency to building your product without extensive research could become a headache in the future, so you should always ask yourself these questions before making any decisions: